heisantosh/ibus-table-mni/README.md

 NB: Not all applications support input using IBus.

-# Package
+# TODOS

+* Update mappings to include Unicode extensions
-TODO: Create package for Ubuntu
+* Package for Ubuntu